BusinessCategory

 A well-designed website can help to establish a professional image for your business and make a positive first impression on potential customers.
 This, in turn, helps to increase credibility for your business by providing detailed information about your products or services, contact details, and even customer reviews.

-9. Invest heavily in digital marketing
+Step 9: Invest in digital marketing

 There has never been a time where digital marketing is more crucial.
 Having a live website is not enough to help you grow your online presence.
 You will have to engage in search engine optimization (SEO) and paid ads.